Indian companies must comply with the EU Data Privacy Directive (GDPR)

-At the data and IT-Security event on the 16th and 18th December 2017 in Mumbai, participants will learn how the EU's GDPR legislation will bring definition, clarity and accountability to data practice in all EU countries, incl.
+At the data and IT-Security event on the 18th December 2017 in Mumbai, participants will learn how the EU's GDPR legislation will bring definition, clarity and accountability to data practice in all EU countries, incl.
 UK. to comply Indian companies must enforce transparency and create a GDPR framework to document clarity and accountability to the IT and data practice.

 India is not on the approved list of countries where personal data can be transferred to a third country.
 (However, countries like Argentina and Venezuela are on the positive list!)

 - How can Indian companies be compliant and protect and safeguard customer's personal identifiable information?

 - How can Indian IT companies ensure agility, accessibility and flexibility as part of the data strategy?

 - How can Indian companies control the data through better policies and parameters, to be compliant with the GDPR?

 The EU GDPR law will apply to any organisation around the globe that handles the data of European companies or citizens, regardless of industry.
 By 25th May 2018, Indian businesses will have to follow the GDPR, or face the consequences of non-compliance.

 Every company dealing with the EU citizens has to comply with the new EU GDPR by May 2018.
 The General Data Protection Regulation will require Indian companies that are doing business in the EU or associated with the data of an EU national to comply.
 India is not on the approved list of countries for data transfer and portability which requires additional certifications.

 - During the sessions at the IT Security Conference in New Delhi and Mumbai, you get the facts on GDPR implementation strategy, methodology, roadmap and framework for compliance

 - Multijurisdictional & territorial scope of the EU GDPR